U.S. rail strike averted, but labor deal faces tough union votes | Business

 The number of U.S. railway workers has dropped from more than 600,000 in 1970 to about 150,000 in 2022, according to the Bureau of Labor Statistics, due to technology and cost-cutting.
 The result is that many industry workers are on call at all hours, waiting to respond at short notice to work for days at a time.
 Thursday's deal follows some earlier recommendations of the president's emergency mediators.
 It includes a 24% percent wage increase over a five-year period from 2020 through 2024 as well$1,000 lump sum payments in each of the next five years.

 Biden, who has criticized companies for raking in "excessive" profits, faces other supply-chain labor issues.
 Some 22,000 union workers at 29 West Coast ports that handle almost 40% of U.S. imports are also in high-stakes labor contract negotiations.
-(Additional reporting by Lisa Baertlein in Los Angeles, Susan Heavey in Washington, Stephanie Kelly in New York, and Jahnavi Nidumolu, Aishwarya Nair, Bansari Mayur Kamdar and Kannaki Deka in Bengaluru; Writing by Rami Ayyub; Editing by Will Dunham, Heather Timmons, Catherine Evans and Jonathan Oatis)
+(Additional reporting by Lisa Baertlein in Los Angeles, Susan Heavey in Washington, Stephanie Kelly in New York, and Jahnavi Nidumolu, Aishwarya Nair, Bansari Mayur Kamdar and Kannaki Deka in Bengaluru; Writing by Rami Ayyub; Editing by Heather Timmons, Catherine Evans, Jonathan Oatis and Richard Pullin)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)